keycloak/keycloak-quickstarts/jakarta/jaxrs-resource-server/README.md

 Log in as the admin user to access the Keycloak Administration Console.
 Username should be `admin` and password `admin`.

 Import the [realm configuration file](config/realm-import.json) to create a new realm called `quickstart`.
+The easiest way to do this is using the gui.
+After you click on `Create Realm`, you have the option to choose a Resource JSON file.

+You can also import the realm with cli.
-For more details, see the Keycloak documentation about how to [create a new realm](https://www.keycloak.org/docs/latest/server_admin/index.html#_create-realm).
+For more details, see the Keycloak documentation about how to [import a realm using cli](https://www.keycloak.org/docs/latest/server_admin/index.html#importing-a-realm-from-exported-json-file) and [create a new realm](https://www.keycloak.org/docs/latest/server_admin/index.html#proc-creating-a-realm_server_administration_guide).

 Starting the Wildfly Server
 -------------------